alycialee/beyond-scale-language-data-diversity/diversity/README.md

 `task2vec.py`, `task_similarity.py`, and `utils.py` were adapted from [ultimate-aws-cv-task2vec](https://github.com/brando90/ultimate-aws-cv-task2vec) and originally sourced from [aws-cv-task2vec](https://github.com/awslabs/aws-cv-task2vec).
 Comments `## LLM DIV` demarcate code and methods that were added or modified for computing the diversty coefficient of LM datasets.

-`notebooks/plot.ipynb` takes output files from running `main.py` and plots figures used in the final report.
+`notebooks/plot.ipynb` takes output files from running `main.py` and plots figures included in the arxiv preprint.